 - Product selection

 Typically, when abrasive jetting is utilized, the achieved feed rate is often relatively low.
-If the feed rate is < 100 L/min at the maximum allowable pump pressure, micro-fine cement is often used.
-Depending on the technique determined to be used, a combination of two blends cement situation may also be used in order to ensure that costs are reduced, the required strength requirements are met, and slurry performance meets the goal of the operation.
+If the feed rate is <100 L/min at the maximum allowable pump pressure, micro-fine cement is commonly used.
+Depending on the technique determined to be used, a combination of two blends cement situation may also be used in order to ensure that we reduce costs, the required strength requirements are met, and slurry performance meets the goal of the operation.
 The lead cement may be the micro-fine cement followed by a standard Class ‘G’, or ‘H’, cement slurry.
 Because there may be significant differential pressure put on the cement, cement slurry with low fluid loss and short transition time is typically used.
 This is an effort to have the cement set in the desired location.

 - Squeeze Techniques (hesitation or continuous)

 The pumping procedures follow either a hesitation or continuous pumping technique during the squeeze operation.
-In hesitation squeeze method, the pump is shut off for a period of time to allow the cement slurry to begin to develop gel strength.
-In a continuous pumping technique, the slurry is continuously pumped in order to prevent the gel strength to develop.
+In the hesitation squeeze method, the pump is shut off for a period to allow the cement slurry to begin to develop gel strength.
+In a continuous pumping technique, the slurry is continuously pumped to prevent the gel strength from developing.
 This may create a challenge with either the amount of volume of slurry available to be being squeezed or the pressure will continually increase.
 Both situations can typically be dealt with through a reduction of pump rate.
-In the event that the volume is being reduced without any signs of a pressure increase, the hesitation method can also be used at the end of the continuous pumping technique.
+If the volume is being reduced without any signs of a pressure increase, the hesitation method can also be used at the end of the continuous pumping technique.

 - Pumping Equipment (slow-rate or conventional)